-I contemplated blogging every day to memorialize my experience with cancer as so many others have done.
+I did contemplate blogging every day to memorialize my experience with cancer as so many others have done.

 Honestly, at the point of not knowing whether I would live another month or ten more years, the decision to blog (or not to blog) was pretty simple.

-I was far more interested in enjoying what life I might have left in the surroundings and life I’d purposely created around me.
+I was far more interested in enjoying what life I might have left in the surroundings I’d purposely created.

-I live in a beautiful house that I had built on a beautiful non-motorized lake in southern British Columbia, which I share with my very best friend of over 40 years and our ‘son’, Jasper the Chocolate Labrador.
+I live in the house that I had built on a beautiful non-motorized lake in southern British Columbia, which I share with my very best friend and life partner of over 40 years, Ed, and our ‘son’, Jasper the Chocolate Labrador.

 Which is exactly what I did.